nefarius/DsHidMini/README.md

 ## Features

 - Bluetooth support if used in conjunction with [BthPS3](https://github.com/ViGEm/BthPS3)
+- Automatically pairs the controller to Windows Bluetooth (if Bluetooth host radio is present)
 - Sony `sixaxis.sys` compatibility (both wired **and wireless**)
 - Quick disconnect (on Bluetooth) by pressing `L1 + R1 + PS` together for over one second

 ### Planned/Work in progress

+Rough road map with useful features (in no particular order):

+- Implement/expose more options to control pairing behavior
+- UI tool for configuration file
 - UDP server for cemuhook compatibility

 ## How it works